lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compressor sends the Least Significant Bits (e.g. LSB of the length field).
 The decompressor combines the value received with the Target Value.

-If this action is made on a variable length field, the remaining size in byte has to be sent before.
+If this action is made on a variable length field, the remaining size in bytes must be sent before.

 ### DEViid, APPiid CDA